 - Assist you in supporting your loved one

+When the "apply now" button is visible at the top of this page, registration for the next programme is available.
+Alternatively please check back on the date posted above for the next registration window.
+These programmes run in different locations around the country a number of times per year.
 It is strongly recommended that you register only if you can attend the complete duration of 4 weeks, as each week compliments the previous week and builds upon it.

 *The Relatives & Friends Education Programme is free however a refundable** booking fee of €30 is now in place to ensure that people who really want to do the programme actually have the opportunity to do so.
 If you are a student, unemployed, an OAP or hold a medical card you are eligible for a reduced refundable booking fee of €10.